-The way you interact with your customers will make or break your success in a modern, hyper-competitive financial services market.
-By capitalizing on these 5 digital trends, you can maintain competitive advantages in the ways you interact with customers.
+How you interact with your customers will make or break your success in a modern, hyper-competitive financial services market.
+By capitalizing on these five digital trends, you can maintain competitive advantages in the ways you interact with customers.

 1. The Push for Innovative, Seamless Online Interactions

-The deeper your communication capabilities are integrated in online platforms, the easier it will be to streamline customer experiences and maintain competitive advantages.
+The more deeply integrated your touchpoint capabilities are into online platforms, the easier it will be to streamline customer experiences.

 2. Maturation of Omnichannel Banking

-Because choice is such a major factor in customer satisfaction, you need to be able to design platforms that can be accessed across multiple devices and operating systems—without sacrificing quality of experience.
-This means tracking user preferences across SMS, email, voice chat, text-based chatbots, mobile apps, desktop web, and IoT devices at large.
+The trend driving today's customer interactions is all about going omnichannel.
+With choice being a major factor in customer satisfaction, your platform's design and functionality should account for accessibility across multiple devices and operating systems without sacrificing quality.
+We're talking about tracking user preferences across SMS, email, voice chat, text-based chatbots, mobile apps, desktop web, and IoT devices.

-The vast majority of your customers are using multiple devices to interact with your brand already.
-Unifying those experiences and having customer data integrated so that interactions across channels are remembered will provide a level of flexibility and convenience that hasn't yet become the norm in financial services.
+The majority of consumers use multiple devices to interact with brands already.
+Unifying those experiences will provide a level of flexibility and convenience that hasn't yet become the norm in financial services.

 3. Digital Innovation in Physical Branches

-Physical branches of banks are shutting down at an unprecedented rate.
-And one of the primary reasons for this decline is the ever-growing adoption of online banking.
-However, this isn’t the all-or-nothing proposition that it’s often made out to be.
-Even as online banking reaches near-universal adoption, there will continue to be a place for physical banking for years to come.
+Even as online banking reaches near-universal adoption, there will still be a place for physical banking.
 But that doesn’t mean physical banking experiences have to remain stagnant.

 As the decline of physical banking evens out, more brands will start to create innovative in-branch experiences to cater to specific use cases.
-For example, Capital One started turning some of its branches into cafes to provide banking services alongside more satisfying coffee-shop experiences.
+For example, Capital One uses some of its branches as cafes, providing banking services alongside more satisfying coffee-shop experiences.

 4. Secure Customer Data with Biometrics

-At this point, most of the flagship smartphones in the world come with fingerprint scanning.
-Increasingly, we’re seeing biometric scanners built into other personal devices, too.
-This is a boon to the financial services industry that’s tasked with balancing digital experiences with maximum data protection.
+Today's flagship smartphones come with fingerprint scanning or facial recognition.
+Increasingly, we’re seeing biometric authentication built into other personal devices too.
+This trend is a boon to the financial services industry tasked with balancing digital CX with maximum data protection.

-Incorporating biometric recognition into digital platforms makes it easier to enable two-factor authentication.
-Rather than relying on SMS or email as the second step of the verification process, you can give customers the option to secure digital experiences with a traditional password as well as a fingerprint scan.
-This will cut down on the number of identity theft cases and reduce the chances of a data breach, all while making customers feel more comfortable interacting with you beyond the physical branch.
+Incorporating biometric authentication into digital platforms makes it easier to enable two-factor authentication.
+Rather than relying on SMS or email as the second step of the verification process, traditional passwords coupled with a fingerprint or facial scan provide higher security.
+This combined method cuts the number of identity theft cases and reduces the chances of a data breach.
+Plus, it makes customers feel more comfortable interacting with you beyond the physical branch.

 5. The Shift to Card-Less Transactions

-With the rise of digital payment platforms like Apple Pay and Google Pay, traditional debit and credit cards are being phased out of existence—to an extent.
+With the rise of digital payment platforms like Apple Pay and Google Pay, traditional debit and credit cards are being phased out of existence to an extent.
 Even if customers have cut physical banking out of their financial services experiences, there’s always a time when a trip to the ATM is necessary.
-For a growing set of customers, that might be the only time a physical card is truly necessary.
+We're not totally cashless.
+But for a growing set of customers, that might be the only time a physical card is necessary.

-Now, even ATMs are being brought into the shift toward card-less transactions.
-Through NFC support on mobile devices, more banks are enabling customers to make ATM withdrawals through apps rather than with a chip card.
+Now, even ATMs are in the fold and can operate cardless transactions.
+Through Near Field Communication (NFC) support on mobile devices, more banks enable customers to withdraw from ATMs through apps rather than with a chip card.

 Laying the Foundation for Modern Customer Interactions

-If you want to revamp your approach to customer interactions and make the most of emerging digital trends, contact us today and see how we can help.
+Want to revamp your approach to customer interactions and make the most of emerging digital trends?
+Get in touch with us to see how we can help.